Virginia Tech® home

 Inclusive Pedagogy

-Inclusive pedagogy courses offered by the Office for inclusion and Diversity:
+Inclusive pedagogy courses offered by the Office for Inclusive Strategy and Excellence

 Research shows that a positive classroom climate favorably impacts students’ persistence, channels energies toward learning, and engenders emotions that advance learning.
 One of the first steps toward creating a positive classroom climate is establishing community guidelines with your students.
 This session workshops the process of writing and communicating guidelines that foster community and accountability among students.